Are you a jealous lesbian?

 Let's discuss the green-eyed, insidious relationship monster known as jealousy.
-There are varying degrees of it, and some are healthy, but others can lead you down the road to disappointment and singledom.
+It can be a real problem for many lesbians or LGBTQ couples.
+There are varying degrees of jealousy; some are healthy, but others can lead you down the road to disappointment and singledom.